• Skip to primary navigation

 Our indoor pool is about 75 by 40 feet or a normal 6-lane racing pool.
 However, our pool is kept at a warm 88 degrees to cater to divers and younger kids learning to swim.
 The pool starts at 3 feet and slowly slopes to 5 feet for half of the pool.
 Then, it steadily drops to 12 feet for the last half.

 Onsite!
 We have our own indoor heated pool that is kept at 88 degrees year-round.
 This means that we don’t have to work around pool availability at a different pool, rent out available lanes, or work around open hours.
 We also don’t have to worry about toting around equipment or tanks.
-The tanks and weights are kept on the pool deck with the dive shop within talking distance.
+The cylinders and weights are kept on the pool deck with the dive shop within talking distance.
 So if you need to swap out equipment in the middle of training, or want to try something new, just ask!

 Everything is here to make sure anything you might need is available for your training journey!

 Yes!
 You can call us to set up time to dive the pool.
-Pool dives are $25 and include tanks and weights.
+Pool dives are $25 and include cylinders and weights.
 However, depending on how long it’s been or how comfortable you feel, we also suggest our custom 1-session refreshers.

 Once you are done diving, if you use the SSI app, come up to the shop and you can verify your SSI dive using our QR code.